Why all the buzz about packing cubes? Are packing cubes worth it? Do they really save space?

 “Denier” is textile industry term used a measure of strength and durability – the higher the number, the higher the strength fabric.
 For an item like a packing cube anything above 250 is good, 300D is probably the highest quality you will find.

-If you are looking for a light weight packing cube, look for one made with a Ripstop fabric.
+If you are looking for weight reduction, look for one made with a Ripstop fabric.
 Cubes made of Ripstop nylon are very light weight cube and also resistant to tearing and ripping.
 Ripstop Nylon is one of the highest quality, light weight fabrics on the market.

 The construction pertains to the tendency for a cube to rip – the most common areas that will rip are where the fabric meets the zipper and where the fabric meets the mesh.
 References to “double stitched” construction will ensure these failure points have been adequately reinforced.

 - Zipper Quality:

 Jammed zippers will render a packing cube useless, so make sure your packing cubes have high quality zippers.
 YKK zippers have been around forever and are considered the gold standard in zippers.
 If your cubes are made with YKK zippers, you can rest assured they are high quality zippers.
 If the zippers have pull cords on them, that will make then even easier to open and close.